metamorph-inc/openmeta-mms/docs/source/reference_modeling/component_assemblies/component_assemblies.rst

    Component Assembly Representing the Distortion Circuit of a Guitar Preamp

-In OpenMETA models, component assemblies are generally built by creating references to one or more components and then creating relationships between their interfaces by means of connections between their exposed ports.
+In OpenMETA projects, component assemblies are generally built by creating references to one or more components and then creating relationships between their interfaces by means of connections between their exposed ports.
 Assemblies may be *nested* -- that is, assemblies may contain other assemblies; this allows